mossgreen/mossgreen.github.io/_posts/2016-05-12-thinking-in-jQuery.md

   - jQuery
   - Web Development
 toc: true
-toc_label: "My Table of Contents"
+toc_label: 'My Table of Contents'
-toc_icon: "cog"
+toc_icon: 'cog'
-classes: single
+classes: wide
 ---

 jQuery, live long and prosper!

+## 0. JQuery basic

+Elements are DOM elements, basically HTML tags such as div, p, a etc. div is division element, p denotes paragraph element, a denotes anchor element.

+A selector or jQuery selector selects or finds DOM elements in HTML document.
+Selectors are used to find elements based on id, class, name, types, attributes, etc. The function returns either an element or a list of elements.

 ## 1. How to select DOM elements

-the basic design concept of JQ is that it selects an element from DOM and manipulate it directly.
+the basic design concept of JQuery is that it selects an element from DOM and manipulate it directly.

 the select expression can be CSS selectors